po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/12-Stu_Network_Activity/README.md

 ## Steps to Reproduce the Problem

-1. Open [Unsolved/index.html](./Unsolved/index.html) in the browser
+1. Open [Unsolved/index.html](./Unsolved/index.html) in the browser.

-2. Open the Chrome DevTools and navigate to the Network Activity tab
+2. Open the Chrome DevTools and navigate to the Network tab.

-3. Refresh the page
+3. Refresh the page.

-4. Note that the `script.js` file failed to load
+4. Note that the `script.js` file failed to load.

 ---

 ## 💡 Hints

-* How are JavaScript files usually loaded by an HTML page?
+How are JavaScript files usually loaded by an HTML page?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* What other features are available in the Chrome DevTools Network Activity tab?
+* What other features are available in the Chrome DevTools Network tab?

 Use [Google](https://www.google.com) or another search engine to research this.